AcusioCEO/Simulate-Market/README.md

 # Simulate-Market

 This is a Java application that simulates Stock Market Returns based on the weekly percent return information of how the SP500 performed from 1/1/1950 to 8/24/2018 (3582 weeks).
 That data is in the text file “SP500-Weekly.txt”.
 The data used to create the weekly percent return was retrieved from Yahoo finance’s historical data for the SP500.

+The main program files are Sample.java & SimulateMarket.java
+Runs from Sample.java

 There are three simulation models: Linear, Distributional, and Monte Carlo.